divyani108/News-Classifications/README.md

 ## Usage

-You can look for detailed explanation with graphs at - news.ipynb You can also run the python file using -  python3 news.py
+You can look for detailed explanation with graphs at - News Classifications(2).ipynb You can also run the python file using -  python3 News Classifications(2).py

 ## Contact